Adoption IS the project. We measure benefits realised — not training delivered.

 We engineer for adoption from day one — designing tech around how your people actually work, not how an org chart says they should.
 By the time the platform is live, the people using it have already been part of the build.

-If the business case said the platform would unlock X, we hold ourselves to X.
+If the case said the platform unlocks X, we hold ourselves to X.

 Day one.
 Adoption isn’t a workstream you bolt on after go-live — it’s the project.
 We design tech around how your people actually work from the start, so by the time the platform is live, the people using it have already been part of the build.
 That’s what makes change stick.